Salvia nemorosa ‘May Night’

 Uses: Perennial borders, pollinator gardens, cottage gardens, mixed beds, mass plantings, cut flower gardens

-Benefits: Deep violet-blue flower spikes, long bloom window, sturdy upright habit, excellent pollinator attraction, dependable perennial performance
+Benefits: Deep violet-blue flower spikes, long bloom window with repeat potential, sturdy upright stems, strong pollinator value, dependable perennial performance

 USDA Hardiness Zones: 4–9